FrazerChard/detect-uniswap-v3-swap/README.md

 Describe each of the type of alerts fired by this agent

 - UNIV3-SWAP-EVENT
-  - Fired when a transaction contains a Swap from Uniswap V3
+  - Fired when a transaction contains a Swap from UniswapV3
   - Severity is always set to "info"
   - Type is always set to "info"
   - Metadata includes : {sender, recipient, amount0, amount1, tokenPoolAddress}